ottobolyos/samba/README.md

 To build a `latest` tag run `./build.sh release`

-For builds without specified registry you can use the `generate-variants.sh` script to generate variations of this container and build the repos yourself.
+For builds without a specified registry you can use the `generate-variants.sh` script to generate variations of this container and build the repos yourself.

-_all of those variants are automatically build and generated in one go_
+_all of those variants are automatically built and generated in one go_

 - `latest` or `a<alpine version>-s<samba version>`
     - main version of this repo
     - includes everything (smbd, avahi, wsdd2)
     - not all services need to start/run -> use ENV variables to disable optional services
 - `smbd-only-latest` or `smbd-only-a<alpine version>-s<samba version>`
-    - this will only include smbd and my scripts - no avahi, wsdd2 installed
+    - this will only include smbd and my scripts, no avahi, wsdd2 installed
 - `smbd-avahi-latest` or `smbd-avahi-a<alpine version>-s<samba version>`
     - this will only include smbd, my scripts and avahi
     - optional service can still be disabled using ENV variables